Performance Data Collection using esxtop and resxtop

 • Look for processes that may be consuming abnormal amounts of RAM or CPU time.

-• Pay special attention to events that occurred immediately prior to the fault.
-Any anomalies may provide clues to the reasons of the fault.
+• Pay special attention to events that occurred immediately before the fault.
+Any anomalies may provide clues to the reasons for the fault.

 Additional Information